10 Best Programming Language to Learn in 2026

 Cons

-Usage/Application: Java mostly used for developing Android apps, web apps, and Big data.
+Usage/Application: Java is mostly used for developing Android apps, web apps, and Big data.

-Salary: An average salary for any Java developer in United State is $101,013 per year.
+Salary: An average salary for any Java developer in the United States is $101,013 per year.

 Learning difficulty: Learning Java is simple and easy.